legendsayantan/legendsayantan.is-a.dev/xcrypt/index.md

 - Xcrypt autosaves the file paths you encrypt, and also the 16 digit encryption key to relieve you of the hassle of remembering yourself.

-- Want to decrypt a file to use once, or encrypt to share just for once?
+- Want to decrypt a file to use once, or encrypt and share at once?
 Xcrypt Single File Operation Mode makes it easier with features like auto deletion.

 ## Use cases
 - Hide files from other people, as simple as that.

 - Stop suspicious apps from accessing all your files and reading the contents of your confidential documents.

-- Encrypt files before sharing to someone, to prevent access to third parties or any middle-mans .
+- Encrypt files before sharing to someone, to prevent access to third parties or any middle-men .

 ## Installation